Rev Dr Israel Oluwole Olofinjana

 Peter Oyugi

 Peter Oyugi leads the African conversation of Majority World Christian Leaders Conversation (MWCLC) and serves on the leadership of Majority World Christian Leaders Conversation (MWCLC).
-He is also the European coordinator for Movement of African National Initiatives (MANI).
+He is also the Continental coordinator for Movement for African National Initiatives (MANI) a role he assumed at the MANI 2026 Consultation in Abidjan, Cote D’ Ivoire.
 He is on the international board of Interserve International and he hails from Kenya serving previously African Inland Mission (AIM), UK in different mission capacity.
 He also served on the Lausanne Europe Executive Team advising in matters related to diaspora ministries.
 He previously served as the pastor of a church in London, and before that as a student worker among university and college students in both Kenya and the UK.
 After initially studying Electrical and Communications Engineering in Kenya, Peter later graduated with an MA in Missions from Redcliffe College (University of Gloucestershire) and an MBA (Leadership) from the University of Liverpool.
 He regularly teaches the Bible at IFES conferences in English-speaking Africa.
 He also served on the councils of Global Connections and vice chair of All Nations Christian College council.
 Peter has a passion for cross-cultural mission that has grown out of being exposed to different cultures from childhood.
 His father is Kenyan and mother Finnish.
 He is an avid sports lover and takes a keen interest in African politics.
 Peter is married to Cecilia and they have two daughters.

 Usha Reifsnider